-The relation of the various elements which comprise the complete governing (or control) system, is shown diagrammatically in Figure 1.
-The throttle valve, overspeed trip, governing valves, emergency trip, auxiliary pumps and regulator (all of which are shown on the diagram) are described in separate leaflets.
-In order to simplify the description, the oil system can be divided in two parts, namely:-
+The relation of the various elements which comprise the complete governing (or control) system, is shown diagrammatically in Figure 1. throttle valve, overspeed trip, governing valves, emergency trip, governor anticipator, exhaust pressure regulator, auxiliary pumps and regulators (all of which are shown on the diagram) are described in separate leaflets.
+In order to simplify the description, the oil system can be divided into two parts, namely:-